newrelic/developer-website/COMPONENT_GUIDE.md

 ## Code Snippet

 Code Snippets are automatically formatted by three backticks.
+This is our preferred method to delineate code snippets, but it's worth noting that markdown will also consider any text that is indented 4 spaces (or 1 tab) to be a code block.

 ### Usage